Terms and Conditions

 - Store the proceedings on the hard disk of a computer which can be accessed by anyone not authorised to use it.

-- Copy the proceedings to a compact disc, DVD, USB or other removable storage medium, other than for temporary personal use.
+- Copy the proceedings to a phone, compact disc, DVD, USB or other removable storage medium, other than for temporary personal use.

 - Publish the proceedings or sections of the proceedings on a company intranet, the internet or any other electronic publishing system.